pspete/psPAS/README.md

  - Requires Powershell v3 (minimum)
  - CyberArk PAS REST API/Web Service
- - If using a CyberArk REST API/Web Service lower than v9.9, not all functions will work (some will - version dependant).
+	 - Your version of CyberArk determines the supported functions.
-	 - Check the CyberArk Web Services SDK for your CyberArk version to determine available functions.
+	 - Check the [compatibility table](#CyberArk_Version_Compatibility) to determine what you can use.
  - A CyberArk user with which to authenticate.

 ### Install & Use